HackBugs/LINUX-COMMANDS/Web-Based User Interfaces tool for linux.md

-## Install with bash scrip of this tool
+## Installation with bash scrip of cockpit web based linux server management tool

 > Bash script that incorporates all the commands and troubleshooting steps you’ve described: